125 people murdered in the Netherlands in 2023

 Number of male victims has halved since 1996

-The total number of victims of murder and manslaughter has been declining for some time.
+The total number of victims of homicide and manslaughter has been declining for some time.
 In 1996, there were 171 male victims and 69 female victims in the Netherlands.
 Particularly among men, the number fell sharply until 2016, with some fluctuations from year to year.
 After a peak in 2017, the number of people murdered stabilised at an average of 84 per year.
 That is about half the number of victims in 1996.
 The number of women murdered has also fallen, but by less than the number of male victims.
 Over the past decade, the number of female victims remained around the same - an average of 41 victims per year.

 In the last decade, 73 percent of victims were aged between 20 and 60 years old, 10 percent were younger than 20 years old, and the remaining 17 percent were 60 years old or more.